BlackArabb/ekehi-mobile/mobileApp/Documentations/APPWRITE_OAUTH_CONFIGURATION_SUMMARY.md

 ## Next Steps

 1. Follow the platform registration steps in the Appwrite Console
+   - IMPORTANT: Use "Flutter/React Native" as the platform type
 2. Test the OAuth flow in your development environment
 3. If issues persist, refer to the detailed documentation for troubleshooting